-- Completing interventions (within the classroom setting and outside the classroom setting) with students to improve their academic, social and emotional abilities. - Offering support and guidance to teachers to ensure each student has access to a modified, engaging, and challenging curriculum. - Tracking the progress of students receiving additional support. - Complete testing and specialist support to identify potential barriers to learning. - Consultation with specialist agencies to ensure the level of provision is suitable to each student.
+- Completing interventions (within the classroom setting and outside the classroom setting) with students to improve their academic, social, and emotional abilities. - Offering support and guidance to teachers to ensure each student has access to amodified, engaging, Page 8 of 11 and challenging curriculum.

+- Tracking the progress of students receiving additional support. - Complete testing and specialist support to identify potential barriers to learning. - Consultation with specialist agencies to ensure the level of provision is suitable foreach student.